Lifestyle Choices - Diet

 | Back to top |

-Just what should you being eating and how much?
+Just what should you be eating and how much?
 It’s all about a balanced diet.
 Eating the right food and the right amount provide the nutrients you need and help build muscle and energy.

 The United States Department of Agriculture (USDA) has set up a tool, MyPyramid, which calculates your ideal food pyramid.
 The pyramid emphasizes a daily “balancing act”—the “energy in” or calories you take in from foods and beverages versus the “energy out” or calories you burn for basic body functions and physical activity.
 Click here to learn more.